• Skip to content

 Younger children are more likely to work better in family areas like the kitchen table, where you can supervise and help more easily.
 Older children will most likely need their own quiet space.

-If your child needs to use a computer, laptop or tablet to do their homework, it’s important to help your child use screens in a way that reduces their risk of physical problems.
-This includes making sure screens are at eye level and at a comfortable distance away to reduce neck and eye strain.
-You could also talk with older children about not using their mobile phones, laptops, computers or tablets for entertainment until homework is finished.
+If your child needs to use a computer, laptop, tablet or phone to do their homework, it’s important to encourage them to use digital technology in a way that reduces their risk of physical problems.
+This includes making sure screens are at eye level and at a comfortable distance to reduce neck and eye strain.
+You could also talk with older children about not using digital technology for entertainment until homework is finished.

 Getting organised with homework